 3. Ensure Proper Hydration

-4. The People Around You
+4. Be Mindful of People Around You

 5. Dog Leashes and Training